 - They frequently say “off the wall” things that have nothing to do with the rest of the conversation

-- When they become teenagers they may want to be treated as adults, but think and act several years younger than their peers
+- When they become teenagers, they may want to be treated as adults, but think and act several years younger than their peers

-- Have short attention spans
+- They have short attention spans

 - They have difficulty following multi-step directions

-- Often lack self-esteem
+- They often lack self-esteem

 - They tend to live in the present and do not have long-range goals

-Special Education services are provided for students who have a disability.
+Special education services are provided for students who have a disability.
 Slow learners typically do not have a disability, even though they need extra support.
-They are stuck between a rock and a hard place: their cognitive abilities are too high to be considered for an intellectual disability, but their cognitive abilities are usually too low to be considered for a learning disability...
+They are stuck between a rock and a hard place: their cognitive abilities are too high to be considered for an intellectual disability, but their cognitive abilities are usually too low to be considered for a learning disability.